1.19. Barebox Bootchooser¶

 boot

 If set, this makes bootchooser use the state framework as backend for storing run-time data and defines the name of the state instance to use, see below.
+Defaults to an empty string.

 global.bootchooser.targets

 Space-separated list of boot targets that are used.
-For each entry in the list a corresponding set of
+For each entry in the list a corresponding set of variables must exist in the chosen bootchooser storage backend.
+Defaults to an empty string.

 1.19.4.
 Setup Example¶